-The company reserves the right to activate clawback mechanisms36, namely the return of bonuses already paid as required by regulations, also taking into account the legal, contribution and tax profiles on the matter, as part of:
+The company reserves the right to activate clawback mechanisms, namely the return of bonuses already paid as required by regulations, also taking into account the legal, contribution and tax profiles on the matter, as part of:

-- disciplinary initiatives and provisions envisaged for fraudulent behaviour or gross negligence by personnel; - violations of the obligations imposed under Article 26 of the Consolidated Law on Banking or, where the entity is a stakeholder, Article 53 paragraphs 4 et seq. of the Consolidated Law on Banking or of remuneration and incentive obligations; - behaviour non-compliant with the legal and regulatory provisions, Articles of Association or any codes of ethics and conduct established ex ante by the Group or relevant Company and from which a "significant loss" derived for the Company or the customer.
+- R. 27 - disciplinary initiatives and provisions envisaged for fraudulent behaviour or gross negligence by personnel; violations of the obligations imposed under Article 26 of the Consolidated Law on Banking or, where - violations of the obligations imposed under Article 26 of the Consolidated Law on Banking or, where the entity is a stakeholder, Article 53 paragraphs 4 et seq. of the Consolidated Law on Banking or of remuneration and incentive obligations; - behaviour non-compliant with the legal and regulatory provisions, Articles of Association or any codes of ethics and conduct established ex ante by the Group or relevant Company and from which a "significant loss" derived for the Company or the customer.

-These mechanisms may be applied in the 5 years following the payment of the individual portion (up-front or deferred) of variable remuneration.
+These mechanisms may be applied in the 5 years following the payment of the individual portion (up-front and deferred, if any) of variable remuneration.